-Here are 5 strategies we can take to find stress relief in our lives.
-Each one focuses on a different facet – stress in our environment, stressful situations, relationships, self-care, and mindset.
+Each of these strategies focuses on a different facet of stress – stress in our environment, stressful situations, relationships, self-care, and mindset.
 I recommend starting with small changes and choosing just one strategy each week, until gradually you’ve created new habits and environmental changes to improve your overall stress level.

 We only notice improvement when we take action, so I created a printable workbook (it’s free) to walk you through each of these stress relief steps.
 I use this workbook myself whenever I feel the stress creeping in.